Toyota unveils new battery technology, sweeping plans for EV innovation - ExBulletin

 This includes using electric axles and other technology from suppliers such as Aisin and Denso.

-“What we want to achieve is to change the future with BEVs,” said Takeo Kato, president of Toyota’s new EV division, BEV Factory, in a video posted to Toyota’s YouTube channel on Tuesday.
+“What we want to achieve is to change the future with BEVs,” said Takeo Kato, president of Toyota’s new EV division BEV Factory, in a video posted to the automaker’s YouTube channel on Tuesday. .

 new assembly technology